ChristmasCatt/ChristmasCatt/README.md

-I am Floppa / alex (my real name):heart:,who is very passionate about web application development and application security since when I was 7 years old.
+I am Floppa / alex (my real name)😎💕,who is very passionate about web application development and application security since when I was 7 years old.
 I have 4+ years of proven experience in this field.
 I am very interested in software development and penetration testing.
 Apart from that, I'm developing applications and a video editor.:video_game: Love to explore new things every day as a hobby.:pleading_face: